lee-junseok/Breast_Cancer_Detection/README.md

 # Breast_Cancer_Detection
+Using Random Forest and LightGBM, built a Breast Cancel Detection model and RESTful API where a user can upload the data and get results.

+## Description
 You work for the data team at a local research hospital.
 You've been tasked with developing a means to help doctors diagnose breast cancer.
 You've been given data about biopsied breast cells; where it is benign (not harmful) or malignant (cancerous).